barbara99/word-puzzle-game-bot/README.md

 # Scratch Bot

-A telegram bot for a guess word game
+A telegram bot for a word puzzle game

 ## Requirements